taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 ## Example Five - Multiple Outputs

-What happens if you have a task that has multple outputs and a second task that only lists one of the outputs?
+What happens if you have a task that has multiple outputs and a second task that only lists one of the outputs?
 Does the second task get the extra outputs from the first task?

 The answer is no. A task will only get the artifacts that match the name of the inputs listed in the task's config.